Adam-Bielski/Real-time-sentiment-twitter-analysis/README.md

 # Real-time-sentiment-twitter-analysis

-<br/><br/>
+Link to an application: https://twitter-dashbourd.herokuapp.com/.

 #### Aim

-Twitter data can provide us with real-time opinions on a given topics/brand/company and in most cases with low costs.
+Twitter data can provide us with real-time general opinions on a given topics/brand/company.
+It's the next generation of survey-based analyses.
 This is a perfect way to assess the image of a company, when you run it or want to invest in it.

 Based on the sentiment analysis of tweets we can check how many of them use: negative, neutral or positive words, across time This time we track "Biden" word to know what the world thinks of him!

 #### Execution of an app